Avaiga/taipy-doc/docs/manuals/core/entities/scenario-cycle-mgt.md

     cycle.start_date
     # The end date is the date-time of the end of the cycle.
 It equals datetime(2022, 1, 31)
     cycle.end_date
-    # By default, the `name` is None.
+    # By default, the `name` is generated.
 It can be set manually.
     cycle.name = "January cycle"
     ```